 Olivia Elvin - BPsychSc (Hons) MPsych (Clin) & PhD (Clin Psych) Candidate MAPS

 Olivia is a psychologist who is passionate about working with children, adolescents and families.
 Olivia is registered under the Australian Health Practitioner Agency (AHRPA) and has completed her Bachelor of Psychological Science (Honours).
 She is currently completing her Doctor of Philosophy in Clinical Psychology at Griffith University and her endorsement in Clinical Psychology.
 Her research area of interest includes the assessment and treatment of childhood irritability to assist families with early identification and intervention for children with psychological difficulties.
 Olivia has experience working within community, school and hospital settings which has allowed her the opportunity to work with a range of psychological concerns.
 Olivia also has experience delivering group interventions for anxiety, low mood, social skills and addictions.
 She has experience delivering cognitive and learning assessments in addition to diagnostic assessments for Attention Deficit Hyperactivity Disorder (ADHD), intellectual impairment and anxiety disorders.

 Olivia can provide evidence-based support for a number of key areas including:

+Olivia conducts cognitive (WPPSI, WISC, WAIS, UNIT) and learning assessments (WIAT) at the clinic.
 Olivia adopts a strengths-based and client-centered approach to therapy and is dedicated to working with children and adolescents in collaboration with their families.
-Olivia works at Brighter Futures Psychology on Tuesdays, Wednesdays and Thursdays.
+Olivia works at our Mount Gravatt East Brighter Futures Psychology on Tuesdays, Wednesdays and Thursdays.